jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ### secrets

-At the same level as the gitops folder, there is a `secrets` folder to be used to manage secrets without getting them into git.
+At the same level as the gitops folder created by `kam`, there is a `secrets` folder to be used to manage secrets without getting them into git.

 The approach is to us [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators: